Guillemsc/GTweensGodot/README.md

 3. Download then install the asset.

-4. On the Godot editor, go to `Project/Project Settings/Autoload(or Globals)`, and select `GTweensGodot/Godot/Source/Contexts/GodotGTweensContextNode.cs` to be [autoloaded](https://docs.godotengine.org/en/4.4/tutorials/scripting/singletons_autoload.html).
+4. On the Godot editor, go to `Project/Project Settings/Autoload(or Globals/Autoload)`, and select `GTweensGodot/Godot/Source/Contexts/GodotGTweensContextNode.cs` to be [autoloaded](https://docs.godotengine.org/en/4.4/tutorials/scripting/singletons_autoload.html).
 <img width="1192" height="257" alt="image" src="https://github.com/user-attachments/assets/c37a1450-6664-4a08-9fd8-0bda9c660dac" />

 ### From NuGet:
 1. Install the [GTweensGodot NuGet package](https://www.nuget.org/packages/GTweensGodot/) in your godot project.